Our People

 Gavin is currently Composer in Association with the BBC National Orchestra of Wales.

-"I’m very proud to become an AYM Patron.
+"I’m very proud to become a Young Sounds Patron.
 I was one of the first recipients of the award when I was just 16 and it literally changed my life.
 So exited about working with this amazing charity and helping young musos from low income families!"

 “There have been various points where I’ve almost stopped composing because I need to earn some money.
 I’m glad I’ve persevered because things are good at the moment but If someone has talent they shouldn’t be forced into a decisions between doing the thing they’re good at or not, simply because their parents aren’t rich.
 It doesn’t feel right or fair.”